matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

     with an absent event to be unconflicted rather than conflicted)
-*   The "**auth difference"** is calculated by first calculating the full auth chain for each state set and taking every event that doesn't appear in every auth chain.
-(This includes any events in the auth chain that have been rejected.)
+*   The "**auth difference"** is calculated by first calculating the full auth chain for each state set and taking every event that doesn't appear in every auth chain (including events that have been rejected).
 *   The **"full conflicted set"** is the union of the conflicted state map and auth difference.
 *   The **"reverse topological power ordering"**[^4] of a set of events is an